Cofa12/Design_patterns_with_old_fashion-/Readme.md

 ## 🚀 How to Use This Repository

+1. **Install dependencies** (see Installation section above)
-1. Navigate to the design pattern you want to learn
+2. Navigate to the design pattern you want to learn
-2. Read the `problem.md` file to understand the problems
+3. Read the `problem.md` file to understand the problems
-3. Read the `solution.md` file to see how the pattern solves them
+4. Read the `solution.md` file to see how the pattern solves them
-4. Compare the code in `WithoutDesignPattern` and `WithDesignPattern` directories
+5. Compare the code in `WithoutDesignPattern` and `WithDesignPattern` directories
-5. Run the tests to see the patterns in action
+6. Run the tests to see the patterns in action

 ## 📝 Pattern Structure